 Learn about Europe’s political capital at the Parlamentarium

 Brussels prides itself on being Europe’s political center.
 It’s also home to the European Union’s Parlamentarium.
 This is essentially a museum that documents the history and achievements of the European Union.A visit to the Parlamentarium takes about 90 minutes and includes a self-guided multimedia tour.
 You can experience this in 24 different languages!

 If you are looking for more ways to experience EU culture within Brussels, look no further than Mini-Europe.
 Mini-Europe is a miniature theme park compiled of tiny replicas of famous buildings from EU countries.
 You can check out a mini Eiffel Tower, mini Trevi Fountain, and mini Acropolis.

 - Mini Europe is a 20-minute drive or cab ride outside Brussels city center.
 You can also get there in about 30-40 minutes by public transportation.

 Visit the famous Atomium

-Guided tours of the Atomium are available but must be arranged at least 3 weeks in advance.
-Tours last 90 minutes and you can fit it into your 2-day Brussels itinerary.
+- Guided tours of the Atomium are available but must be arranged at least 3 weeks in advance.
+Tours last 90 minutes, and you can fit them into your 2-day Brussels itinerary.